"How good are they LIVE?" in the last 12 months on 100 (as of 3/8/25)

 Real Live Certified

-Based on 8 concert reviews, the critic consensus is that Ferocious Dog is rated as an enjoyable live performer, with some notable strengths.
+Based on 12 concert reviews, the critics consensus is that Ferocious Dog is rated as an enjoyable live performer, with some notable strengths.
 Ferocious Dog concert reviews describe live shows and performances as ferocious.

 Ferocious Dog are from Warsop, Nottinghamshire.
 Originally a three piece in the late 80's by Ken Bonsall (Lead Vocals/Guitar) and Dan Booth (Fiddle) and Ian Wagstaff playing Bodran (Irish Drum).